What you need to know today about the virus outbreak | The China Post

 What you need to know today about the virus outbreak

-Queen Elizabeth II appealed to Britons to exercise self-discipline in “an increasingly challenging time” as the country saw a record 24-hour jump in coronavirus deaths.
+“The numbers look like it may be turning,” New York Gov. Andrew Cuomo said, though he warned that the crisis is far from over while announcing the first, faint signs the outbreak there may be nearing its peak.

-U.S. Surgeon General Jerome Adams warned Americans that this week is going to be “the hardest and the saddest” since the coronavirus struck the country.
+As deaths in the U.S. neared 11,000, with more than 365,000 confirmed infections, President Donald Trump said mitigation efforts were showing signs of slowing the spread of the virus.

-Here are some of AP’s top stories Sunday on the coronavirus pandemic.
+Here are some of AP’s top stories Tuesday on the world’s coronavirus pandemic.
 Follow APNews.com/VirusOutbreak for updates through the day and APNews.com/UnderstandingtheOutbreak for stories explaining some of its complexities.

 WHAT’S HAPPENING TODAY: